Gifted And Talented Education

 In WUSD there are two ways for a student to be identified for GATE.

 Grade 4 only: Students who demonstrate high achievement by scoring in the 97th percentile or above on a nationally standardized, norm-referenced, group administered measure of verbal and non-verbal school abilities (i.e., OLSAT) administered by the classroom teacher

 Grade 5 and above: Students who score for two current consecutive years at highly advanced levels (Standard Exceeded) in both English-Language Arts (ELA)/reading and mathematics on the Smarter Balanced Assessment.

-Beginning this year all Westside Union School District fourth grade students will be tested on the Otis-Lennon School Ability Test (OLSAT) to determine eligibility for Gifted and Talented Education (GATE).
+All Westside Union School District fourth grade students are tested in the fall on the Otis-Lennon School Ability Test (OLSAT) to determine eligibility for Gifted and Talented Education (GATE).
 The OLSAT is a nationally standardized, norm referenced, group administered on-line assessment comprised of both verbal and nonverbal questions, used specifically to measure abilities related to success in school, testing critical thinking and reasoning skills.
 It is an achievement test not an IQ test.
 The OLSAT is intended to test memory, speed of thought and ability to see relationships and patterns.
 It is based off of two theories: Vernon's hierarchical theory of intelligence and Guilford's structure of intelligence.
 Students may not take it twice; therefore, reassessment requests will not be available.